This post may contain affiliate links, view our disclosure policy.

 Choose between visiting Many Glacier, hiking, horseback riding, and rafting.

-When it comes to visiting Glacier National Park with kids, I recommend customizing Day 3 to what your family likes best.
+When visiting Glacier National Park with kids, I recommend customizing Day 3 to what your family likes best.

 If you’re up to seeing more of the park and adding in additional hikes, head to the Many Glacier areas of the park.